Dr Catherine Davies

 - Director of Research, School of Languages, Cultures, and Societies

 My research interests are in first language development, pragmatics, and psycholinguistics.
-I use experimental data (behavioural; eye tracking) to investigate pragmatic development, i.e. how children understand and produce meaning beyond vocabulary and grammar.
+I use experimental data (behavioural; eyetracking) to investigate pragmatic development, i.e. how children understand and produce meaning beyond vocabulary and grammar.
 My main area of research investigates how aspects of a child's language input influence their own language development.
-Most of my research in the early part of my career looked at how children and adults integrate information from communicative contexts (including speaker identity, discourse goals, and common ground) into their referential choices in both production and comprehension.
+Most of my previous research has looked at how children and adults integrate information from communicative contexts (including speaker identity, discourse goals, and common ground) into their referential choices in both production and comprehension.

-My current ESRC-funded project Children's experience, understanding, and use of adjectives across the socioeconomic spectrum (with Jamie Lingwood) aims to reveal how children’s socioeconomic background might affect their descriptive language abilities.
-It uses eye tracking experiments, corpus analyses, and a randomised controlled trial to investigate children's psycholinguistic processing within its social context, leading to recommendations for families and practitioners working with children facing challenges with adjectives and other forms of descriptive language.
+My current ESRC-funded project Children's experience, understanding, and use of adjectives across the socioeconomic spectrum (with Jamie Lingwood) investigates children's descriptive language abilities, and how their socioeconomic background might impact on this area of language.
+It uses corpus analyses, eyetracking experiments, and a randomised controlled trial to investigate children's psycholinguistic processing within its social context, leading to recommendations for families and practitioners working with children facing challenges with adjectives and other forms of descriptive language.

 My work in adult language processing includes a study investigating whether speaker-specific cues (i.e. speaker identity) influence semantic disambiguation.
 This work is with Vince Porretta, Ekaterini Klepousniotou, and Kremena Koleva.
 Other collaborators include Courtenay Norbury (UCL), Clara Andrés Roqueta (Universitat Jaume I de Castellón), and Napoleon Katsos (University of Cambridge).<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>